QGEP/docs/_sources/user-guide/digitizing/digitizingcatchments.txt

 .. note:: To control the exact area of a selected polygon, see in the **Identify Results** window under **(Derived)**.

-.. note:: To connect the area with wastewater nodes, see chapter editing / connect wastewater network elements.
+.. note:: To connect the area with wastewater nodes, see chapter :ref:`connect-wastewater-network-elements`.

 Editing
 -------